HASL vs ENIG: Which PCB Surface Finish Should You Choose in 2026?

 The tradeoff?
 It's more expensive than HASL and requires tighter process control.
 A known failure mode is "black pad syndrome" — a brittle nickel phosphide layer that forms during poor plating, causing weak solder joints.

-HASL vs ENIG: Side-by-Side Comparison
+HASL vs ENIG: What's the Difference?

 When to Choose HASL